IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 -------------------------------------------------------------------------------------------------

 #.
 Go to “Log In” in the upper right corner of Dataverse
 #.
-Find this Institutional Log In box: |image1institutional|
+Find this Institutional Log In box:|image1|
 #.
 Using the dropdown menu, select your institution then click the Continue button
 #.
 You will be brought to your institution's log in page.
-After you put in your institutional information successfully, you will be brought back to Dataverse to confirm your account. |image2institutional|
+After you put in your institutional information successfully, you will be brought back to Dataverse to confirm your account. |image2|

 How to use your Institutional Log In for your Dataverse account
 -------------------------------------------------------------------------------------------------